Skip to main content

 Performance plateaus are another critical signal.
 If you find that you are no longer making progress in your lifts, or that your coordination and reaction time have diminished, it is likely that your CNS is the limiting factor.
 This is a clear indication that you need to shift your focus from high-intensity work to active recovery modalities.

-Implementing practices like and NSDR during these periods can significantly accelerate your return to a state of readiness.
+Implementing practices like cold water immersion and NSDR during these periods can significantly accelerate your return to a state of readiness.
 The benefits of these interventions are often noticeable within a few sessions, with a restored sense of energy and focus.
 The true, lasting gains, however, come from consistently applying these principles over time, creating a resilient and highly adaptive nervous system.

 The decision to focus on nervous system health is a proactive one.
 It is a commitment to a more intelligent form of training, one that recognizes the body as an integrated system.
 By learning to read the subtle cues of your nervous system, you can move beyond the frustrating cycle of overtraining and injury, and unlock a new level of consistent, sustainable performance.